-The Weber Q3200 is an excellent gas grill and maintains a 4.8 out of 5 stars rating on Amazon.com.
+The Weber Q3200 (read our full review) is an excellent gas grill and maintains a 4.8 out of 5 stars rating on Amazon.com.
 It is a reliable little beast of a grill that should give you many years of excellent service.

 Dyna-Glo is a fairly new entrant in the grills market, although they are part of the GHP Group, which has been making fire and heat related products (hearths, heaters, etc.) for a long time.

-In this price segment, The Dyna-Glo DGE530BSP-D Gas Grill demands your attention.
+In this price segment, The Dyna-Glo DGE Series gas grill demands your attention.
 It is a 5-burner unit (50,000 BTU) with 530 square inches of primary cooking space, as well as a 12,000 BTU side burner.
 The total cooking area amounts to 708 square inches, so this is quite a large unit.

 It offers stainless steel cooking grates, a warming rack and heat tents to add flavor and protect the burners.
 A handy slide-out holder for the propane tank is a nice touch.